smegason/Goo/docs/source/index.rst

 News
 ==================

+Goo v1.1.0 is here!
+This release includes new features to simulate extracellular diffusion and gene regulatory networks. `More information. <https://github.com/smegason/Goo/releases/tag/v1.1.0>`__

 Goo v1.0 is here!
 This is the first stable release after refactoring the codebase to be more efficient and close to Python. `More information. <https://github.com/smegason/Goo/releases/tag/v1.0.0>`__

 Goo was presented at the 2023 Blender Conference in Amsterdam! `More information. <https://www.youtube.com/watch?v=FoMv7MnLFPc>`__